lryforeal/IESL-Implementation/README.md

 The directory "open_spiel/python/algorithms" contains our Python implementation based on the OpenSpiel framework (https://github.com/google-deepmind/open_spiel).
 As we borrow the existing code of the NeuRD algorithm, please install OpenSpiel and place the programs in the corresponding directory in order to test it.

-While the C++ implementation runs much faster, the Python implementation allows you to test IESL in more environments provided by OpenSpiel.
+While the C++ implementation runs much faster, the Python implementation allows you to test the algorithm in more environments provided by OpenSpiel.
 If you have any questions, please contact lurunyu17@mails.ucas.ac.cn.

 References: